Congrats to our Roadrunner Shoutout of the Week winners

 Nominations continue to roll in for Metropolitan State University of Denver’s Roadrunner Shoutout of the Week awards, highlighting the excellent and important work happening at all levels of the University.
 This week, we celebrate three members of our University community who inspire students and their colleagues.

-Nominated by Nursen Konuk, Ph.D., assistant professor of Mathematics and Statistics, who wrote:
+Nominated by Jess Retrum, Ph.D., associate professor and chair, Social Work, who wrote:

 To nominate outstanding employees for the Roadrunner Shoutout of the Week award, please complete the form on the Roadrunner Shoutout of the Week webpage.
 Tell us how your nominee is making an impact through great teaching, service to students or innovation.
 Winners will be selected each week and profiled in the Early Bird on Thursdays.
 Winners will also get a shoutout on social media.